-The next time your notice your ears are ringing when you’re at a concert with friends, take a break from the noise by moving into the hallway or the restroom.
-Don’t sit in front of the speakers.
+The next time your notice your ears are ringing when you’re at a concert with friends, take a break from the noise by moving into the hallway or the restroom for a few minutes.
 Turn the volume down on car radios and televisions.

 Protect your hearing from further damage by wearing ear protection.
 If you know you’ll be attending a loud concert or fireworks display, wear ear plugs or ear muffs.
-If your hobbies include using loud equipment, such as motorcycles, snowmobiles or firearms, wear protective hearing gear – and insist your family does, too.
+If your hobbies include using loud equipment such as motorcycles, snowmobiles or firearms, wear protective hearing gear.

 Remove the blockage